sharad101/FinancialTracker/README.md

 ## User Stories

+- As a user, I want to view the home screen with navigation options so I can access different parts of the application.

+- As a user, I want to add a deposit so I can record incoming funds in the ledger.

-- As a user, I want to be able to choose between adding a deposit, adding a payment, viewing the ledger, or exiting the application from the home menu.
+- As a user, I want to make a payment so I can record outgoing expenses in the ledger.

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view the ledger so I can see all transactions listed from newest to oldest.

+- As a user, I want to filter the ledger to show only deposit entries

+- As a user, I want to filter the ledger to show only payment entries

+- As a user, I want to access the reports screen so I can generate custom transaction reports.

+- As a user, I want to perform a custom search using various filters so I can find specific transactions.
 ## Setup

 1. Clone the Repository